Students The Architecture Scholarship in Honour of Michael Evamy

 • Demonstrated academic achievement and leadership ability.

-The successful candidate will be notified and the award will be publicly announced.
+The successful candidate will be notified, and the award will be publicly announced.